 A pleomorphic lipoma is a non-cancerous tumour made up of fat and spindle cells.
 Pleomorphic lipomas commonly grow around the upper back and neck but can start almost anywhere in the body.
 Most grow just under our skin where they feel like a soft lump.
 Another name for this tumour is spindle cell lipoma.

 The human body is made up of many different types of tissue.
 Fat is a special type of tissue that is found throughout the body.
 Fat is made up of large cells called adipocytes that look clear when viewed through a microscope.

-Most pleomorphic lipomas are surrounded by a thin layer of tissue called a capsule, which keeps the tumour separated from the surrounding tissues.
+The diagnosis may be made after a small sample of tissue is removed in a procedure called a biopsy.
+Surgery can then be performed to remove the entire tumour.
+The tumour is usually surrounded by a thin layer of tissue called a capsule, which keeps the tumour separated from the surrounding tissues.
 The capsule also makes these tumours relatively easy for your surgeon to remove.

-Two types of cancer that can look like a lipoma but have more than two copies of the MDM2 gene are well-differentiated liposarcoma and dedifferentiated liposarcoma.
+Two types of cancer that can look like pleomorphic lipoma but have more than two copies of the MDM2 gene are well-differentiated liposarcoma and dedifferentiated liposarcoma.
 An increased number of genes (more than two) is called amplification.

 Your pathologist may order a test to see how many copies of MDM2 are present in the tumour.
 A test called fluorescence in situ hybridization (FISH) is commonly used to count the number of MDM2 genes in a cell.
 A normal copy number confirms that the tumour is a non-cancerous pleomorphic lipoma.